Juvenile Justice (Care and Protection of Children) Act, 2015: Criticism

 During the debate in the Lok Sabha in May 2015, Shashi Tharoor, an INC Member the Parliament (MP), argued that the law was in contradiction with international standards and that most children who break the law come from poor and illiterate families.
 He said that they should be educated instead of being punished.

 Child Rights Activists and Women Rights Activists have called the bill a regressive step and have criticized the Bill.
 Many experts and activists viewed post December 2012 Delhi Gang Rape responses as creation of media sensationalisation of the issue, and cautioned against any regressive move to disturb the momentum of Juvenile Justice Legislation in the Country.
 However some sections in the society felt that in view of terrorism and other serious offences, the Juvenile Justice Act of 2000 needed to be amended to include punitive approaches in the existing Juvenile Justice Law, which so far is purely rehabilitative and reformative.
 Some argued that there is no need of tampering with Juvenile Justice Act for putting up effective deterrent against terrorism.
 Retired Judge of Delhi High Court, Justice RS Sodhi on 8 August 2015 told Hindustan Times, "We are a civilised nation and if we become barbaric by twisting our own laws, then the enemy will succeed in destroying our social structure.
 We should not allow that but we must condemn this move of sending children to fight their war".

+The Bill has been criticized for insufficient provisions on minors involved in underage driving, especially if it results in accidents and bodily harm, although the Motor Vehicles Act, amended in 2019, holds parents, guardians, and vehicle owners criminally liable for minors driving.
+According to the Supreme Court, the makers and framers of the law committed a serious mistake to allow juveniles to evade being treated as adults in such cases of hit-and-run, leading to homicide not amounting to murder.
+As a result of this, the Juvenile Justice Board has been criticized for rejecting petitions from families of victims and law enforcement to try minors as adults for involvement in hit-and-run cases which resulted in deaths, as well as granting bail to the culprits on frivolous grounds.